mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `backend_connect_timeout`

-This option, with default value of 3 sets the monitor connect timeout to backends.
+This option, with default value of `3` sets the monitor connect timeout to backends.

 ### `backend_read_timeout`

-Default value is 1.
+Default value is `1`.
 Read Timeout is the timeout in seconds for each attempt to read from the server.
 There are retries if necessary, so the total effective timeout value is three times the option value.
-That’s for mysql_real_connect C API.
+That’s for `mysql_real_connect` C API.

 ### `backend_write_timeout`

-Default value is 2.
+Default value is `2`.
 Write Timeout is the timeout in seconds for each attempt to write to the server.
 There is a retry if necessary, so the total effective timeout value is two times the option value.
 That’s for `mysql_real_connect` C API.

 # Protocol Modules